-There will be up to four research grant awards in the summer, 2013.
+There will be up to three research grant awards in the summer 2014.
 Each research grant recipient will receive $8,000.

 The applicant, who cannot have received more than one previous PRF Summer Faculty Grant, must fall into one of the categories below:

 - Untenured assistant or associate professor, in the tenure track.

 - Assistant or associate professor who obtained tenure no more than three years prior to the summer for which they are requesting support.

 - Projects for the development of a course or teaching laboratory are not eligible.

 The application should contain the following documents as part of the application process: